flimflam-austin/hugo-cms-test/site/content/quick_reads/20181004-hearing-loss/index.md

     _key: card-2-b1f3a8ac-f9d5-4d02-96ec-fc613206372b
   - order: 2
     body: >-
-      > ‘You can certainly hurt your hearing listening to loud music, whether through earbuds or something else.
-But earbuds and listening to music with earbuds are not a major cause of hearing loss.’
+      > "You can certainly hurt your hearing listening to loud music, whether through earbuds or something else.
+But earbuds and listening to music with earbuds are not a major cause of hearing loss."

       Dr. Robert Dobie, clinical professor of otolaryngology at the University